announcement

 16p13.3 deletion syndrome happens when a person is missing a piece of chromosome 16, one of the body’s 46 chromosomes.
 Chromosomes are structures in our cells that house our genes.
 The missing piece can affect learning and how the body develops.

 The size of the deletion affects the type of medical features.
-A small deletion results in Rubinstein-Taybi syndrome because the CREBBP gene is missing, and a large deletion results in a different condition because additional genes are missing.
+A small deletion results in Rubinstein-Taybi syndrome because the CREBBP gene is missing.
+A large deletion results in a different condition because additional genes are missing.

 Symptoms